Rudolf Elvers: Career

-Elvers also worked as a music educator in his career; serving as a lecturer at the Free University of Berlin, the Technical University of Berlin, and the Berlin University of the Arts.
+Elvers also worked as a music educator in his career; serving as a lecturer at the Free University of Berlin, the Technische Universität Berlin, and the Berlin University of the Arts.

 Elvers remained an enthusiastic collector throughout his life.
 He built up one of the most important collections of autograph letters, manuscripts and artifacts of Felix Mendelssohn Bartholdy and his family, which he donated to the Stadtgeschichtliches Museum Leipzig in 2009.

 Elvers died in Berlin at the age of 87.